Fiskie/unnamed-twig-intellij-plugin/README.md

-# Unnamed Twig Intellij Plugin
+# (WIP) intellij-twig2

 The official IntelliJ Twig plugin is closed-source and lacks features which I'd like to see, so I wanted to do something about it.

+This plugin is named intellij-twig2 to distinguish it from the official plugin.

-This plugin **heavily** grafts from the official Handlebars plugin since it's the closest thing to Twig.
+To me, this was my debut in plugin development, so this plugin **heavily** grafts from the official Handlebars plugin since it's the closest thing to Twig.
+I learned a lot about writing a parser @w@

 ## TODO